 A Chinese wulong blended with dried apricot pieces, a favorite among lovers of creamy, exotic, thirst-quenching beverages.
-Makes as excellent an iced tea as it does a hot tea.

 The Feng Huang Mountains of China produce a few wulongs from single tea trees.

 Produced in the Mucha region, this high grade of Taiwanese Tie Guan Yin was entered into competitions by its producer.
-Fragrances of coffee, candied fruit and Turkish apricots.
-The remarkable lingering aftertaste makes this an exceptional tea.